Every Which Way but Loose: Plot

 Philo Beddoe is a truck driver living in the San Fernando Valley.
-He lives in a small house, with an orangutan named Clyde, behind that of his brother, Orville Boggs, and his mother.
+He lives in a small house, with an orangutan named Clyde, behind that of his best friend, Orville Boggs, and his mother.
 Philo makes money on the side as a bare-knuckle fighter; he is often compared to a legendary fighter named Tank Murdock.

 One night Philo becomes smitten with Lynn Halsey-Taylor, an aspiring country music singer he meets at the Palomino Club, a local honky-tonk.
 His relationship with her seems to be going well until one day she and her camper disappear from the trailer park.
 Believing that he is falling for her, Philo decides to set off for Lynn's home in Denver, Colorado.

 Along the way, he has a run-in with a motorcycle gang called the Black Widows, who incur Philo's wrath after two gang members insult him and Clyde at a traffic light.
 Philo chases them down and takes their bikes (which he repaints, repairs, and resells), and every attempt they make to get even results in disaster.
 Philo also incurs the wrath of an LAPD cop named Putnam, with whom he gets into a fight at the Palomino.
-Both the officer and the Widows learn of Philo's trip to Colorado and head off to find him, incurring wrath along the way.
+Both the officer and the Widows learn of Philo's trip to Colorado and head off to find him.

-Sans any wrath incurred, Orville and Clyde accompany Philo to Denver, and on the way, they meet a woman named Echo who becomes Orville's girlfriend.
+Orville and Clyde accompany Philo to Denver, and on the way, they meet a woman named Echo who becomes Orville's girlfriend.
 They earn money along the way by booking fights for Philo.
 After a fight in a slaughterhouse, the man holding the money tries to stiff Philo.
-This incurs the wrath of Echo, who fires two shots from a .38, dead center into a side of beef (the wrath incurred by the side of beef was accidental).
+Echo fires two shots from a .38, dead center into a side of beef.
 She lets the crowd know she knows how to shoot, saying, "The second shot was to let you know the first was no accident."
 The man hands over the money.